uristdwarf/wiki-files/stack/docker.md

 title: Docker
 description:
 published: true
-date: 2022-08-07T13:26:23.446Z
+date: 2022-10-05T10:39:54.114Z
 tags:
 editor: markdown
 dateCreated: 2022-08-04T16:20:45.976Z
 ---

-**Docker** is a software suite that uses [OS-level virtualization](wikipedia:OS-level_virtualization "wikilink") to deliver software in packages called containers.
+**Docker** is a software suite that uses [OS-level virtualization](https://en.wikipedia.org/wiki/OS-level_virtualization) to deliver software in packages called containers.
 Containers are isolated from one another and bundle their own software, libraries and configuration files; they can communicate with each other through well-defined channels.
-Because all of the containers share the services of a single operating system kernel, they use fewer resources than [virtual machines](wikipedia:Virtual_machine "wikilink").
+Because all of the containers share the services of a single operating system kernel, they use fewer resources than [virtual machines](https://en.wikipedia.org/wiki/Virtual_machine).

 ## Dockerfile